Sulcosinus

 Sulcosinus is a genus of large sea snails or true whelks, marine gastropod molluscs in the superfamily Buccinoidea.

+Description

+(Original description) The shell is thin and features a deeply channeled suture, a strongly reflected lip, and a thick parietal callous deposit.

 Species

 According to the World Register of Marine Species, the following species with valid names are included within the genus Sulcosinus: